 Be sure to talk with your doctor before introducing any herbal teas (or herbal supplements for that matter!) to your diet.
 Some teas can affect health conditions or medications.
 For example, chamomile acts as a

 We chose the following herbal teas by diving into what the research says about their stress-reducing properties.

 Herbal tea is generally considered safe for most people, but certain types may cause an allergic reaction.
 Before trying a tea or adding one to your routine, research any possible drug interactions or how it may affect certain health conditions.

 Be sure to follow brewing instructions, and check expiration dates on the packaging to get the maximum benefits out of these teas.

-For thousands of years, people have used the herb lemon balm to reduce stress.
+People have used the herb lemon balm to reduce stress for hundreds and hundreds of years.
 Lemon balm is available in capsules, tablets, creams, and as a tea.
-Anecdotal reports and scientific research suggest that lemon balm can help with relaxation, boost mood, and ease the symptoms of stress.
+Anecdotal reports and scientific research suggest that lemon balm may help with relaxation, boost mood, and ease the symptoms of stress.

 Although some human studies have shown that lemon balm products have a positive effect on mood and stress, existing studies have used concentrated doses of lemon balm, not lemon balm tea, so it’s unclear if lemon balm tea has the same effect.

 - may help with relaxation and mood boosting

 Lemon balm tea cons